-The NSUF offers eight reactor facilities to users whose proposals are awarded access.
+The NSUF offers ten reactor facilities to users whose proposals are awarded access.
 Each of these reactors offer unique capabilities for researchers to explore basic and applied nuclear research.
 For a list of the technical point of contact for each facility, please click here.
+For more detailed information, please visit the Nuclear Energy Infrastructure Database (link).

 Idaho National Laboratory: Advanced Test Reactor